Simple Tips to help make your home SAFER from criminal activity

 Be aware that during darkness, if you have your window shades open, it is easy for a criminal to

-view everything in the house, while it may be difficult for you to see outside.
-You probably will not even know
+view everything and everyone in the house, while it may be difficult for you to see outside.
+You probably will not

-that they are outside.
+even know that they are outside.
 It is best to have your shades closed during darkness.
-It is suggested to have all shades
+It is suggested to have all

-closed, when the particular room has little or no activity during daylight hours.
-Many criminals "case the home"
+shades closed, when the particular room has little or no activity during daylight hours.
+Many criminals "case the

-before they make their entry.
-Sometimes this planning is weeks in advance, and sometimes it is a spur of the
+home" before they make their entry.
+Sometimes this planning is weeks in advance, and sometimes it is a spur

 Use motion sensor lighting devices for any entrance (front/rear/sides).
 If you have